 - The spontaneous emission of radiation by an atom.

 - First observed by Henri Becquerel.

 - (1903 Nobel Prize with Pierre and Marie Curie)

 - Also studied by Marie and Pierre Curie.

-"rays" not particles
+- particles of some sort.

 Stuff comes out of atoms, "subatomic particles"

 Radioactivity